 How many solar panels do I need to power my home?

-The number of solar panels you need to power your home will depending on your energy requirements.
+The number of solar panels you need to power your home will depend on your energy requirements.

 The most common/ popular setup is a 5kW solar system.
-They require 20 panels to be placed on a north facing roof.
+They require 16 panels to be placed on a north-facing roof.

 Below are some insights into choosing the right system for your needs by answering some of the common doubts and questions you might have.